preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Archived Documents**: Select this option if the feature "Archived Documents" should be activated automatically when a site is created from this template.
 Applicable for a Sharepoint Teamsites and Office 365 sites only
 + **Project Site**: Select this option if the feature "Project Site" should be activated automatically when a site is created from this template.
 Applicable for specialized set ups only.
 + **Default Page Collections and Page Types**: For Publishing templates; Select this option if the corresponding feature should be activated automatically when a site is created from this template.
 The default Page Collections and Page Types can be edited to suit your needs.
 + **Show Business Profile Header**: For Publishing templates; if the header set up in the Business Profile should be used, select this option.
 Applicable for Publishing App templates only.
+When the Business Profile Header is shown on a team site, the height is pre-allocated until the whole page is loaded.

 **Very important**: Make sure you select only the features that are applicable for the type of template you create, if any.
 Selecting the wrong feature here can cause problems when a site is created from the template.
 No feature shown here are applicable for Community site templates.